3D Printing for Medical Imaging

 Read more from Machine Learning for Medical Imaging

 Hello Reader, Welcome to another edition of PYCAD newsletter where we cover interesting topics in Machine Learning and Computer Vision applied to Medical Imaging.
 The goal of this newsletter is to help you stay up-to-date and learn important concepts in this amazing field!
-I've got some cool insights for you below ↓ 3 Resources we released in the past 2 weeks for nnUNet In the past 2 weeks we released a ton of information about how to nnUNet to build powerful medical imaging segmentation...
+I've got some cool insights for you below ↓ What We Learned This Year (Medical Imaging Edition) As this year wraps up, I wanted to share a few quick lessons from the projects we worked on, especially around building web...